Melodija/CV/README.md

 ## Ruta Baltiejute

-After helping my family for a while in their financial advising business, our IT guy left for Cyprus.
-Thinking everything would be fine, we continued as normal.
-A few weeks later: the server died, the receptionist's computer literally exploded, nobody has access to anything anymore.
-That week was one of the best in the office.
+IT guy has left.
+A few weeks later: the server dies, the receptionist's computer literally explodes, nobody has access to anything anymore.
+That week was one of the best in the financial advising office I worked in.
 I had to try and fix everything that had broken and learnt so much during it.

 This reminded me of how I had wanted to do computer science at university.
 This led me to search for how I could get into this industry in the not so traditional way when I came across Makers Academy, a 12 week intensive bootcamp teaching you how to code.

-From this experience, I was able to discover that it's possible to learn anything no matter what your background is and so I would love to continue to further my knowledge.
+From this, I was able to discover that it's possible to learn anything no matter what your background is.

 ## Skills